-Children under the age of twelve are exempt and do not need to present any of the above.
+Children under the age of 12 are exempt and do not have to show a Digital Covid Certificate of Health Control Form.

 This certificate must be issued by a competent authority or by a medical service a minimum of 11 days after the first positive PCR-test result and remains valid a maximum of 180 days after the test.